pandallel/quilt/memory-bank/progress.md

 - Both in-memory and SQLite options for material and cuts repositories are available.
 - Basic text cutting is implemented and working.
 - Material and cut timestamps are properly managed.
-- Swatching actor is receiving events from the cutting stage.
+- Swatching actor is receiving events from the cutting stage and logging them.
-- The next step is to implement actual swatch creation from cuts.
+- The next step (M9) is to define the data structures (`Swatch`) and repository trait (`SwatchRepository`) needed for swatching.

 ## Known Issues